Section 8 Investing: A Comprehensive Guide

 As we just mentioned, choosing good tenants is one of the most important things a Section 8 landlord can do to ensure the long-term financial success of their property.
 And, in order to select good tenants, landlords generally need to do a little homework, evaluating potential tenants on factors including:

-General Background and Criminal History: While it may be expensive, running a background check can help prevent you from accepting a tenant with a serious criminal history.
-In addition, doing a simple Google search can also help you make sure you aren’t accepting a tenant that’s been involved in any suspicious activities-- which can save you a lot of grief in the long run.
+While it may be expensive, running a background check can help prevent you from accepting a tenant with a serious criminal history.
+In addition, doing a simple Google search can also help you make sure you aren’t accepting a tenant that’s been involved in any suspicious activities — which can save you a lot of grief in the long run.

-Rental History: Checking a person’s general history is important, but checking their rental history is also essential.
+Checking a person’s general history is important, but checking their rental history is also essential.
 If a tenant has rented long-term at other properties, it’s generally a good sign, while landlord issues and evictions are generally warning signs.
 If you’re on the fence about a tenant, you may wish to ask them if you can contact previous landlords to learn more.

-Tenant Income and Credit: While many Section 8 tenants have 100% of their rent paid for by the government, some only have 70-80% of their rent subsidized.
+While many Section 8 tenants have 100% of their rent paid for by the government, some only have 70-80% of their rent subsidized.
 For instance, a renter with $800 rent and a 70% subsidy would be responsible for paying $240/month.
 In general, a tenant should make 300% of their rent per month, so, to be safe, you would want this tenant to have an income of at least $720/month.
-However, income isn’t the only factor you may want to look at-- credit score is also important.
+However, income isn’t the only factor you may want to look at — credit score is also important.
 Obviously, tenants with good or great credit (650+) are more desirable than those with poor credit.
 In addition to credit score, you may also want to look at the amount of overall debt they have.

 In many cases, landlords create a point system, where they add or subtract certain number of points for each positive or negative fact about a potential tenant.
 For instance, a good rental history or a good credit score would receive positive points, while credit issues or a past eviction would lead to negative points.
 Systems like this can also be outsourced to property managers or leasing agents so they can pre-screen tenants for your final approval.

-In Conclusion: Section 8 Can Be a Great Opportunity, But It’s Not For Everyone
+In Conclusion: Section 8 Can Be a Great Opportunity, but It’s Not for Everyone

 In the end, the Section 8 program offers a great opportunity for landlords, especially those who own older properties with vacancy issues.
 Despite that, the program isn’t for everyone; the long wait times, bureaucracy and red tape, and the risk of obnoxious (or dangerous) tenants can be a turn of for many property owners.
 When it comes to being a Section 8 landlord, knowledge is power.
 If you do decide to apply for and participate in the program, learning as much as possible can help you improve your property’s profitability while greatly reducing potential hassles and your own financial risks.